ShainLab/HLAkit/README.md

 HLAkit needs the following bash tools and R packages to be installed:

 ### BASH tools:
+The following tools should be installed and in PATH:
 1. samtools (REQUIRED):
 To install samtools, follow the instructions here: https://www.htslib.org/download/ Also install the samtools dependencies listed on the link (bcftools and htslib)
 2. gatk4 (REQUIRED):
 To install GATK4, follow the instructions here: https://github.com/broadinstitute/gatk
 4. novoalign (REQUIRED):
-Download the novoalign binary here: https://www.novocraft.com/support/download
+Download the novoalign binary from here: https://www.novocraft.com/support/download
 6. R4.4+ (REQUIRED)
 7. GNU parallel (OPTIONAL):
 To install GNU parallel, follow the instructions here: https://www.gnu.org/software/parallel/